 Tenaga Nasional Bhd (TNB) recorded only a small drop in demand during Earth Hour Saturday night, with a load reduction of 203 megawatt (MW), as compared to 550MW registered during the same energy conservation campaign last year.

 High power consumption during the current hot weather might have contributed to the lower reduction in energy consumption during this year’s Earth Hour, it said in a statement Sunday.

-It is also true that there was not enough promotions to get more people participate (last year was better).
+It is also true that there were not enough promotions to get more people to participate (last year was better).
 At least, some people in my neighbourhood including yours truly participated and promptly switched off their lights for the event.

 And in light of Earth Hour, let me share a story that my buddy, Alex told me last year after we had participated in 2009’s Earth Hour.

 Alex said that in his neighbourhood, the hype of the Earth Hour has been overwhelming so much that his neighbours have been well ready for the event.
 Some opted out for camping on the outside.

 Some opted to just stand out and see the lights go out for an hour.
 And when the time came to switch off the light, all lights went off.